JUDGES JOB DESCRIPTION

 - Log into https://www.submittable.com/ and if your entry list doesn't automatically pop up, mouse over your profile icon at the top right and click the drop-down arrow to the right of that icon.
 Select Society of Environmental Journalists.
 Your list will then load.
 If you don't yet have an account on Submittable, you'll be invited to create an account.
 Once you've accepted the invitation and created your account, we'll add you to the SEJ Awards category you'll be judging and give you access to entries.

-- Judges access entries by clicking on the Submission name (e.g., Nessman/WKRP) in your list of entries.
+- Judges access entries by clicking on the Submission number in your list of entries.
 Entry info is on the left side of the page; Review selections are on the right.
-If you don't see the review section, click the REVIEW tab at the top of that area, under the black menu bar.
-Click My Review to begin.
-Make your selections, then save your selections as Draft.
-You can can edit selection anytime, even after finalizing your selections.
-After you've saved as Draft for the first time, open your selections by clicking [YOUR NAME] under the review section.
+If you don't see the review section, click the REVIEW tab at the top of that area in the black menu bar to select "Judges' Review.)
+Then click My Review to begin.
+Make your selections, then save your selections as Draft or click submit if you think you're done.
+You can can edit selections anytime, even after submitting your selections.

 - Please reread the rules listed above!

-Judges can use their own means of going through entries, but we've found selecting your top ten works well.
-SEJ uses Submittable for reviews.
-You can see other judges' selections in your category.
-Once all three judges have their top ten selections, a conference call or two will allow for discussion and deciding on the final list of winners and honorable mentions.
+Judges can use their own means of going through entries, but we've found selecting your top 10 works well.
+Submittable tells us that this year you should be able to see other judges' selections in your category again.
+If they don't come through with that fix, we'll work with you to help you collaborate with your fellow panelists, likely through a Google shared spreadsheet.
+Once all three judges have their top 10 selections, a conference call or two will allow for discussion and deciding on the final list of winners and honorable mentions.

 Please contact Chris Bruggers if you have ANY questions.
 I'm in the Eastern time zone and check email in the evenings and weekends while judges and screeners are working.

-July 1: The deadline for judges' results plus a write-up of why each entry was selected for honor
+Aug.
+18: The deadline for all other category judges' results plus a write-up of why each entry was selected.
+(150 words or so for place winners; 100 or less for honorable mentions.)

-August 17 (Pulliam judges only): The deadline for the Pulliam selections (the winner plus one honorable mention)
+Sept.
+18 (Pulliam judges only): The deadline for the Pulliam selections (the winner plus one honorable mention).
+Pulliam accolades can be 250 or so -- more or less at the judges' discretion.

 If you haven't been selected as a judge or screener...